marcus antebi - founder and ceo

 i was born in brooklyn and raised in my teens in beverly hills. two obviously different experiences! at age 15 i got sober and today i am still recovering and sober just over 28 years.

-i grew up in retail in one form or another and retail is what i do best. my sober lifestyle propelled me into sports and nutrition. i started as rock climber in the early 90's and later discovered ultimate frisbee and played in competitive leagues. in my mid 20's i got the bug for recreational skydiving and pursued that with my heart, mind and body.
+i grew up in retail in one form or another and retail is what i do best. my sober lifestyle propelled me into sports and nutrition. i started as a rock climber in the early 90's and later discovered ultimate frisbee and played in competitive leagues. in my mid 20's i got the bug for recreational skydiving and pursued that with my heart, mind, and body.

 i abandoned to pursue skydiving and eventually i built a small training video company called pier video. that progressed into a mail order equipment company and eventually a retail store on the busy east coast dropzone. (skydive the ranch in gardiner, newyork.)